aholachek/react-flip-toolkit/README.md

 ## Usage with Vanilla JS or Other Frameworks Like Vue.js

 `React-Flip-Toolkit` exports a special file, `core`, that allows you to use the methods from the library imperatively, without requiring React.
-You could use this with vanilla JavaScript, or hook into the lifecycle events of a Vue.js component.
+You could use this with vanilla JavaScript or any UI library.
+(For usage with Vue.js, try [Vue-Flip-Toolkit](https://github.com/mattrothenberg/vue-flip-toolkit)).

 You can refer to the React documentation below to see what options can be passed to the `Flipper` class constructor as well as the `addFlipped` function exposed by the `Flipper` instance (which takes options corresponding to the `Flipped` component's props).